 Wrapping Things Up

 It was an informative week but as all good things do it had come to an end.
-Next year’s Southern Lake Management Professional Summit will be held in Florida.
+Next year’s Society Lake Management Professional Summit will be held in Florida.
 After the near Arctic conditions of Memphis a warm coastal breeze will be welcomed.

 South Florida Electrofishing